 Avoid string trimmers unless you have a very steady hand.
 Even small wounds to the outer bark allow insects and disease inside.
 When bark is stripped from around the trunk (called girdling), the tree eventually will die.

 Sometimes trimming underneath a large shade tree is a non-issue since very often no grass will grow there anyway.
 The fact is, maintaining turfgrass under shade trees can be a challenge.
 When grass and trees compete for water, nutrients and sunlight, usually the trees win.
 If you insist on grass, there are shade-tolerant grass varieties available.
 The alternative is to make the area under the tree a turf-free area.
-Mulch 2-4" deep (more than 6" is too deep - water and air won't get through).
-Keep the mulch 1-2" away from the trunk.
+Mulch 2-4 inches deep (more than 6 inches is too deep - water and air won't get through).
+Keep the mulch 1-2 inches away from the trunk.

 Feeding and Watering